 Tempera, oil, and casein on wood; and tracing paper, pigment, and rice pasteDimensions variable

-Just as Danusia and Puspa never met each other in person, they represent our inability to completely see and understand each other.
-There is always something in us, in the other person, which remains obscure and opaque.
+Danusia and Puspa never met, whether in fiction or in reality.
+This inability to meet represents how we can never fully meet someone else.
+There is always something in us and in the other person, which remains obscure and opaque.

 Standing in the middle of the folding screen, the viewer is unable to fully see the face of a person who stands on the other side.
-Yet, through the frames on the sides, they can see both the sun and the moon, the way all of us on earth, across centuries see the very same sun and the moon.
-These celestial bodies, though appearing as partial, distorted forms, reflect on us sharing one common existence on earth.
+Yet through the frames on the sides, the viewer can see both the sun and the moon.
+These celestial bodies, appearing as partial, distorted forms, reflect on us sharing one common existence on earth.

 Exhibited at MFA exhibition The Third Room (2020), Galeria Neon, Wrocław.